 - Authority and Jurisdiction.
 The CoEC Chair, in consultation with the AAS President, shall assign the Examiner to investigate complaints.
 The Examiner shall have the authority to talk with the Complainant, the Respondent, and any witnesses.
 The Examiner shall submit a written report of findings to the CoEC or the appropriate subcommittee of the CoEC along with a recommendation for mediation or sanctions.

 - Appointment.
-The Examiner shall be hired by the Executive Officer in consultation with the AAS President, as well as with the AAS Board of Trustees and the CoEC as appropriate.
+The Examiner shall be hired or retained by the Executive Officer in consultation with the AAS President, as well as with the AAS Board of Trustees and the CoEC as appropriate.

 - Conflicts of Interest.
 No Examiner shall participate in the deliberations or decision on any matter with respect to which the Examiner has a conflict of interest as outlined in the Code of Ethics.